garystafford/xgboost-sagemaker-eks-demo-public/README.md

 This command is the manual trigger for the SageMaker training pipeline.
 It creates or updates the pipeline definition, starts a new pipeline execution, trains the model, evaluates it, and registers the resulting model package.

-Run it from the project directory:
+Run the pipeline from the project directory:

 ```bash
 cd /path/to/project